Improving constraints on gluon spin-momentum correlations in transversely polarized protons via midrapidity open-heavy-flavor electrons in $p^{\uparrow}+p$ collisions at $\sqrt{s}=200$ GeV: Introduction

-Note that the assumptions on the trigluon correlation functions in Eqs.~\ref{eqn:gluonNorms},~\ref{eqn:model1}, and~\ref{eqn:model2} (e.g., the functional dependence on $x$ and the proportionality to the unpolarized gluon PDF) are oversimplified.
-For this reason, it is advantageous to compare to different models with various $x$ dependences.
+Note that the assumptions on the trigluon correlators in Eqs.~\ref{eqn:gluonNorms},~\ref{eqn:model1}, and~\ref{eqn:model2} (e.g., the functional dependence on $x$ and the proportionality to the unpolarized gluon PDF) are oversimplified.
+For this reason, it is advantageous to compare to different models with various $x$ dependencies.
 The results presented in this paper place direct constraints on $\lambda_{f}, \lambda_{d}, K_{G}$ and $K_{G}'$.

-Open-charm production at the Relativistic Heavy Ion Collider (RHIC) has also been investigated with the TMD factorization approach and proposed as a means of constraining the gluon Sivers PDF in Ref.~\cite{gluonSivers}.
-The measurements presented here will be useful in providing constraints to the gluon Sivers TMD PDF both directly through the phenomenological arguments shown in~\cite{gluonSivers}, and indirectly through constraining the twist-3 trigluon correlators, which are related to $k_{T}$ moments of the gluon Sivers PDF~\cite{Ji:2006ub}.
+Open-charm production at the Relativistic Heavy Ion Collider (RHIC) has also been investigated with the TMD factorization approach as a means of constraining the gluon Sivers PDF (see Refs.~\cite{gluonSivers,gluonSivers2,gluonSivers3}).
+The measurements presented here will be useful in providing constraints to the gluon Sivers TMD PDF through constraining the twist-3 trigluon correlators, which are related to $k_{T}$ moments of the gluon Sivers PDF~\cite{Ji:2006ub}.